alex-thorne/blog/blog/_posts/2025-06-07-pragueguide.md

 ### Václavské náměstí

 St. Wenceslas Square, Václavské náměstí, is the beautiful, historic, now packed and touristy, boulevard leading up to the National Museum.

-Václavské náměstí is a historic site -- a common gathering place of the Czech people during significant national events (*see image below*).
+Václavské náměstí is an important site of cultural and historical significance -- a common gathering place of the Czech people during significant national events (*see image below*).

 A visit to the National Museum is worth it just to see the inside of the building.
 If you do go, take the elevator to the top of the dome for a very cool city view.